TABLE OF CONTENTS

 No. You can scan whole batches of forms together.
-Vidado uses Vision, a technology that sorts your documents, to match forms to templates.
+SS&C Blue Prism DA uses VISION, a technology that sorts your documents, to match forms to templates.
 Please always make sure that each form is in the correct page order to assure the digitization data is returned in the correct order.

 How can I upload large files?

 SS&C Blue Prism DA limits the maximum image file size to 50MB.